Emanuele-20/CV/README.md

 * Assisted solving technologies devices issues, hardware and software side.

-* Planning team strategies to achieve the company’s monthly target effectively working with the store manager and area manager collaboration respecting mandatories deadlines
+* Planning team strategies to achieve the company’s monthly target effectively working with the store manager and area manager collaboration respecting mandatories deadlines.

+* Learn constantly new plans and contracts for our customers and new software and digitals platform internal and from third parts.

 * Created staff members schedules trying to balance all their requests and needs to keep a strong and motivated group so they worked productively.